 Hypermetropia happens when your eyeball can’t focus the light onto the retina at the back of the eye properly, causing things to appear blurry.

-It’s still unclear about what may cause this issue, but in some cases it can be hereditary or it may be that the lenses in your eyes are getting stiffer as you get older and less able to focus.
+It’s still unclear what may cause this issue, but as mentioned above in some cares it can be hereditary.
+It can also be caused when the lenses in your eyes are getting stiffer as you get older and less able to focus.

 You may be entitled to eyecare on the NHS, if you are under 16, over 60 or receiving certain benefits.
 You can find out more about NHS Eye Care here.